ben272503/InfoVis/README.md

 - the last graph on the France special page
 - zoom on graphs

-things that i could add:
+things that I could add:
--export to picture
+- export to picture
--a way to selecta country or 2 to be highlighted in the mess of 3D objects
+- a way to selecta country or 2 to be highlighted in the mess of 3D objects